Cherne relocates headquarters and manufacturing to state-of-the-art, 130,000-square-foot production facility in Shakopee, Minnesota

 About Cherne Industries

 Part of the Oatey family of brands, Cherne® was acquired by Oatey Co. in 1990.
 Cherne offers pneumatic and mechanical plugs, deflection gauges, testing equipment, tools and accessories for residential, commercial, industrial and municipal piping systems — all of it made at its new headquarters manufacturing facility in Shakopee, MN.
 Available in Oatey Company distribution centers throughout North America and through partner distribution on every continent, Cherne products are relied upon by residential and commercial contractors, as well as industrial and municipal engineers, worldwide.
+Learn more about Cherne at www.cherneind.com or on LinkedIn.

 About Oatey Co.